C&S Wholesale Grocers: Nell's

 C&S acquired Associated Wholesalers (AWI) in 2014.
 AWI owned the grocery chain Nell's, which had four locations at the time of the sale.
 C&S sold three locations and continues to operate a store in Spry, Pennsylvania.

 Olean Wholesale Grocery

-C&S announced its acquisition of Olean Wholesale Grocery, which had previously operated as a cooperative of its member grocers in upstate New York and Pennsylvania, in late 2018.
+C&S announced its acquisition of Olean Wholesale Grocery, which had previously operated as a cooperative of its member grocers in upstate New York and Pennsylvania, in late 2019.
 Shortly after the purchase closed, C&S announced the closure of the facility.

+Possible purchase of Kroger/Albertsons stores

+On September 8, 2023, C&S agreed to purchase 413 stores, multiple banners, eight distribution centers, two regional offices, and five private label brands across 17 states and the District of Columbia as part of the previously announced merger of Kroger and Albertsons on October 14, 2022.
+This purchase is contingent on the Federal Trade Commission's approval of the said merger.
+Also as part of this agreement, C&S may be asked to purchase an additional 237 stores in order for merger to gain approval.
+After a federal judge issued a preliminary injunction barring the merger on December 10, 2024, the merger was called off by Albertsons, negating the deal.

+Investment in Southeastern Grocers and Winn-Dixie/Harveys stores

+On February 7, 2025, Aldi Süd announced that it would sell approximately 170 of the 400 stores it acquired from Winn-Dixie’s and Harvey’s parent company Southeastern Grocers as well as the company itself to a private consortium of investors spearheaded by its CEO Anthony Hucker that includes C&S as an investor.
+The deal also includes Winn-Dixie liquor stores.
+ALDI intends to complete its previously stated conversion plans with a total of approximately 220 Winn-Dixie and Harveys Supermarket stores to be converted to the ALDI format over a multi-year conversion process expected to conclude in 2027.
+SEG will continue to operate the remaining stores identified for conversion in the normal course of business until each respective store is closed for conversion.

+Acquisition of SpartanNash

+In June 2025, C&S announced it had made a bid to purchase the grocer SpartanNash for around $1.77 billion.
+The deal closed in September 2025.

 Litigation

 In January 2009, lawsuits were filed in federal courts in Wisconsin and New Hampshire alleging that C&S and SuperValu engaged in collusion to allocate markets and reduce competition.
 In 2018, a federal jury cleared C&S of the charges.